Best AI Coding Assistants & Code Review Tools (2026)

 For the Enterprise Team: GitHub Copilot

 If you're in a large organization, GitHub Copilot is almost certainly the winner.
-It has the best security certifications, zero-retention defaults for corporate data, and is deeply integrated into the PR process via Copilot for Pull Requests.
+It has the best security certifications, zero-retention defaults for corporate data, and is deeply integrated into the PR process.
+The new Copilot Workspace feature extends it from inline completion to full-stack task planning.

 For the Quality Obsessed: Qodo

 If your biggest fear is "AI hallucinations" breaking production, Qodo is for you.
-It focuses on the testing and verification stage of development, generating meaningful unit tests and helping you understand the edge cases of the code you (or the AI) just wrote.
+It focuses on the testing and verification stage, generating meaningful unit tests and helping you understand the edge cases of the code you (or the AI) just wrote.

 For Large Codebases: Sourcegraph Cody